The Bear With Us Centre for Bears IS NOT OPEN TO THE PUBLIC

-Thus in 1992, with the help of some local friends interested in wildlife rehabilitation plus the cooperation of the Ontario Ministry of Natural Resources (OMNR), the Bear With Us Sanctuary and Rehabilitation Centre for Bears was formed by Mike McIntosh.
-It began with his first bear in April 1992, a big old blind bear from a zoo in eastern Ontario.
-This bear, who Mike and Audrey Tournay named Mishoomish , remained at Bear With Us until his passing.
-Since its inception, Bear With Us has assisted 340+ orphaned and injured bears return to the wild.
+In 1992 with the help of some local friends interested in wildlife rehabilitation plus the cooperation of the Ontario Ministry of Natural Resources and Forestry (OMNRF), Bear With Us was founded by Mike McIntosh.
+All began with the first bear in April 1992, a big old blind bear from a zoo in eastern Ontario.
+This bear named Mishoomish remained at Bear With Us until his passing.
+Since its inception, Bear With Us has assisted 700+ orphaned and injured bears return to the wild.
 Bear With Us is a permanent home to a select few bears that cannot return to the wild.

-In 1999 Bear With Us was incorporated as Bear With Us Inc. and became a registered Canadian Charity.
+Bear With Us was incorporated as Bear With Us Inc. and became a registered Canadian Charity in the year 2000.

-Mike does speaking engagements to interest groups such as campers in Ontario Parks, local cub-scout packs as well as schools.
-To Mike, educating people through his presentation “Understanding Bears” is critical to assisting bears and people to coexist .
+Mike, Ella and Team do speaking engagements to interest groups such as campers in Ontario Parks, local cub-scout packs as well as schools.
+They offer information allowing people to learn through their presentation “Understanding the Black Bear” .

 Fulfilling the mission: The four primary areas of operation for Bear With Us are: